zbyju/obsidian/1. Fleeting notes/Nx/Nx.md

 1. Dependencies gets updated (including package.json, node_modules)
 2. The source code gets updated to match the new versions according to the set of instructions in `migrations.json`
 3. Optionally remove the `migrations.json` or rerun them in different git branches.
 ### Step 1
 `nx migrate latest` (you can also specify exact version by replacing `latest` with `nx@<version>`)

-This step updates the dependencies, package.json and generates `migrations.json`
+This step package.json and generates `migrations.json`

+Now, you can inspect the package.json and inspect the changes that are about to happen.
+### Step 2
+To confirm the migrations: `nx migrate --run-migrations` - this will upgrade the source code.
+### Step 3
+You can remove migrations.json and commit the changes.